ismanapa/react-native-intro/presentation/workshop-guide.md

 ---

-# Objetives of the workshop
+# Objectives of the workshop

 - A brief introduction to React Native.
 - How works React Native.